 Clinical Recommendation Statements

 At present, CSPY (colonoscopy) every 10 years is an acceptable option for CRC screening in average-risk adults beginning at age 50 years.
-(ACS/USMSTF/ACR, 2008).
-The USPSTF recommends screening for colorectal cancer using fecal occult blood testing, sigmoidoscopy, or colonoscopy in adults, beginning at age 50 years and continuing until the age of 75 years.
+(USPSTF 2016; USMSTF 2017).
+The USPSTF recommends screening for colorectal cancer using stool-based tests (fecal occult blood test, fecal immunochemical test [FIT], FIT-DNA), sigmoidoscopy, or colonoscopy in adults, beginning at age 50 years and continuing until the age of 75 years.
 The risks and benefits of these screening methods vary (Grade A Recommendation) (USPTF, 2008).